 Regardless of market or channel shifts, however, location will still be critical for small store retailers.
 While shoppers typically visit an array of stores frequently (e.g., discount stores, convenience stores and online), most still visit the closest store.

 Additionally, shoppers say they typically visit the same store each time they shop, which suggests that in addition to offering good prices and promotions, successful convenience retailers will be the ones that also offer the right ranges, shopping ease and fresh foods.
 This will, in turn, lead to repeat visits and a larger share of the consumer’s wallet.

 However, Nielsen research also indicates that shoppers will seek a reason to choose a convenience store based on the wider store experience and not just location, and retailers will be rewarded with more shopping trips and increased spending at small stores.

 In the U.K., which has one of the most developed modern convenience channels in Europe, shoppers are already visiting modern convenience stores.
 This transition from simply visiting these outlets for “top up” shopping presents an opportunity to retailers to develop slightly larger stores—and in new locations—to accommodate this demand.
 In other countries in Europe, particularly more urbanised locations in France, Netherlands and Italy, consumers are also starting to seek out modern convenience stores, presenting notable opportunity for an array of retailers looking to benefit, such as multiple-owned supermarkets, as well as cooperatives, independents and petrol forecourt retailers.

 As the discounter and modern convenience store landscape evolves, the five take-aways for retailers are:

-• The eat-in occasion is going to important to brand owners present in convenience stores, just as the eat out-of-home occasion has been in the past.
+- The eat-in occasion is going to be important to brands present in convenience stores, just as the eat out-of-home occasion has been in the past.